urbit/docs.urbit.org/content/courses/urbit-academy/aa.md

 By completing App Academy as a cohort student, you should be able to design, implement, and distribute basic user apps and start contributing to Urbit userspace bounties.

-The next cohort for App Academy will begin in June 2024.
+The next cohort for App Academy will begin in summer of 2024.
 [Sign up here.](https://airtable.com/appr051v1PWk2x1QF/shrdZcSQrIIb6mAmx)

 Until then, feel free to work through our online [App School docs](/courses/app-school).